kasrahabib/ReqBrain/README.md

 ### **Loading the Dataset Properly**

-The dataset is formatted to support and be used directly with the following different LLMs, e.g., *Falcon*, *LLaMA*, or *Zephyr*.
+The dataset is structured to be compatible and directly used with *Falcon*, *LLaMA*, *Zephyr*, and other LLMs sharing a similar input format.

 #### **Step 1: Install the Required Library**